 In Pennsylvania, if you bought collision coverage, your insurance company is required to pay for the repairs necessary to return your vehicle to its pre-accident condition.
 If that can’t be done, then your insurance company must total the vehicle.
 You are entitled to choose the person who will perform the repairs.
 So, if you doubt that the repairs will actually return your vehicle to its pre-accident condition, raise your concerns with the adjustor/appraiser for your insurance company.

 If your car is totaled as a result of a Pennsylvania car accident, make the effort to know what your car was worth before the car accident.
 Pennsylvania requires insurance damage appraisers to follow one of three defined approaches to determining the value of your car.
-Typically, the appraiser will average book values (using sources such as the NADA Official Used Car Guide) but can also consider actual selling prices of similar cars or, more rarely, opinions of dealers.
-Do your own research and tell the appraiser if you think something has been overlooked or mis-priced.
+Typically, the appraiser will average book values (using a source such as the NADA Official Used Car Guide), but they can also consider actual selling prices of similar cars or, more rarely, opinions of dealers.
+Do your own research and tell the appraiser if you think something has been overlooked or mispriced.

-If you were at fault in an Erie car accident and someone was injured, your insurance company will investigate the claim; should try to settle the case; and pay a lawyer to defend you if necessary, all without any cost to you.
+If you were at fault in an Erie car accident and someone was injured, your insurance company should investigate the claim; try to settle the case; and pay a lawyer to defend you, if necessary — and all without any cost to you.
 Your insurance company will pay up to the limits of your insurance policy to compensate the injured person in the event of a settlement or a trial verdict.
 However, if it appears that your policy limits may not be enough to fully compensate the injured person, you may want to hire your own lawyer to advise you and to serve as a liaison with your insurance company.

 8. Know Your Options (If You Don’t Agree with Your Insurance Company)

-If you are unable to resolve disputes with your insurance company, for example if you can't agree on the actual cash value of your vehicle, you have options.
+If you are unable to resolve disputes with your insurance company — for example, if you can’t agree on the actual cash value of your vehicle — then you have options.
 Oftentimes, your company will have a consumer representative with whom you can speak.
-If that doesn't work, some policies have dispute resolution procedures such as mediation or arbitration.
-You can also contact Pennsylvania's Insurance Department at 1-877-881-6388.
+If that doesn’t work, some policies have dispute resolution procedures such as mediation or arbitration.
+You can also contact Pennsylvania’s Insurance Department at 1-877-881-6388.